 Design Challenges of the Winding Bridge

 Bridging the River Avon between the new Finzels Reach development at former Courage Brewery site in Bristol and Castle Park has proved to be anything but straightforward.
-Multidisciplinary engineering consultants Clarkebond, have been working with developer Cubex and architects The Bush Consultancy to develop a stylish bridge design that overcomes numerous physical constraints posed by the site.
+Clarkebond worked with developer Cubex and architects The Bush Consultancy to develop a stylish bridge design that overcomes numerous physical constraints posed by the site.

-The Finzels Reach development, which will include nearly 450 one and two-bedroom apartments, more than 150,000 square feet of office space, a 161-bedroom hotel and restaurants and other leisure businesses, is over 6 metres lower at the river edge than Castle Park directly opposite.
+The Finzels Reach development, a landmark 2.3ha waterfront development, home to offices, leisure, retail, restaurants, 384 residential apartments and a microbrewery, is over 6 metres lower at the river edge than Castle Park directly opposite.
 Given the relatively short stretch across the water, that would be too steep a climb for most people, and would certainly not be wheelchair friendly.

 The original plan by a previous developer was for a lift on the Finzel's side up to the bridge.
 However, when new owners Cubex took over, it was decided that this was all too complicated and disadvantaged wheelchair users and cyclists.
 Also, what happens when it breaks down?
 How do you maintain it 24 hours a day?